 Day 1: Rhine River, neuf Bisach and the Eco-Museum

 Strasbourg, if you are not already staying here on your pre-trip, is easily accessed from Paris or Frankfurt by train.
-Our route moves from south to north and back near to Strasbourg.
+Our route moves from south to north and back near Strasbourg.
 Thus, you can plan on seeing this great city on your own before or after your tour.
 We will gladly help you with selecting a hotel in the medieval center to enhance your stay.
-Upon meeting, you will need to be ready to ride as you will immediately be fitted for with your bike and then engage in a warm up ride that starts in the fascinating fortressed town of Neuf Bisach.
+Upon meeting, you will need to be ready to ride as you are immediately fitted with your bike and engage in a warm up ride that starts in the fascinating fortressed town of Neuf Bisach.
 It was built in 1698, to plans drawn by Vauban, a military engineer at the service of Louis XIV.
 Vauban died in 1707 and this, his last work, was completed by another.
 The fortifications are Vauban's final work and the culmination of his 'Third System' that you will get a chance to examine before setting out.
-It was useful in its purpose to guard the border between France and the Holy Roman Empire and, subsequently, Germany.
+It was useful in its purpose to guard the border between France and the Holy Roman Empire and subsequently, Germany.

-Diringer, who have a long history in the village.
+Our last leg takes us through the first of many storybook villages, Westhalte, which hosts some 15 small producers, many very skillful such as Agathe Bursin.
+The wines from here are reputed as are those of Diringer, who have a long history in the village.
 At the center of this charming city, which was fortified in 1257, we finds the remains of the fortified castle that was constructed in the 13th century by the Duke of Alsace, and the nephew of Saint Odile.